WELLlife COVID-19/Flu Test Transcript

 Materials Provided

-• A buffer tube with a twist cap
+And a buffer tube with a twist cap.

 Preparing for the Test